malmostad/wag/index.md

 Please contact kominteamet@malmo.se for questions about the WAG.

 ## External Services
-If your system has an external audience, i.e. it is not part of the intranet, you must use [WAG version 2.0](http://malmo.se/WAG/).
+If your system has an external audience, i.e. it is not part of the intranet, you must use [WAG version 2.0](http://malmo.se/WAG/) that gives the end user the malmo.se-experience.